 This home can comfortably sleep a family of three or four.
 It can sleep up to six people if you have guests!
 The home has an outside deck to sit out on during the summer and has been equipped with technology like solar panels and micro heat recovery units.

-Like any project that is undertaken it’s bound by the project management triangle paradigm.
-The paradigm shows us that time, scope (quality) and cost are constantly in conflict with each other.
-A crucial thing to remember with this paradigm is that we can only prioritize one of these: time, scope (quality) or cost.
+The project management triangle paradigm governs container home construction, just like with all other project management undertakings.
+The paradigm shows us that time, cost, and scope (quality) are constantly in conflict with each other.
+A crucial thing to remember with this paradigm is that we can typically only prioritize two out of the three: time, scope (quality) or cost.

-Don’t worry if you’re not fully understanding this.
-Below we will be explaining this paradigm and showing exactly how this relates to us.
+Below we explain this paradigm and showing exactly how this relates to shipping container buildings.

 The first big implication for the cost of your shipping container home is time.
 How fast do you want to be living in your dream home?
 Most of us would answer “as soon as possible”, but unfortunately this will drive up the cost of your home.